Roberto Puno: Political career

 Puno first entered the House of Representatives in 2007, representing Antipolo's 1st District.
 He served until 2016 and was succeeded by his wife, Chiqui Roa-Puno.
 He returned to Congress in 2019 and has since been re-elected.
 During his tenure, he has held key positions, including Deputy Speaker under Speakers Alan Peter Cayetano, Lord Allan Velasco, and Martin Romualdez.

 Personal life

 Puno is married to Cristina "Chiqui" Roa-Puno, who also served as Representative of Antipolo’s 1st District.

-Beyond politics, he is an avid basketball enthusiast and has actively worked to promote the sport in the country.
+Beyond politics, he is a basketball enthusiast and has worked to promote the sport in the country.
 His efforts were instrumental in securing the Philippines' role as a host nation for the 2023 FIBA Basketball World Cup.